 Electric heaters also often require 240V power outlets, which not all of us have in our garages.
 Getting this modification can be an extra cost that puts many people off and is not something you need to worry about if you opt for gas.

 Gas heaters are known for being efficient and cheap to run.
 They may cost more up front but many models will save you money long term.
 The best gas heaters can cost pennies per day to run.
 Some electric heaters can really sap your power and lead to big bills and spikes in your bills when it gets cold.

 In terms of any environmental debate, most of the products we’ve mentioned run on either propane or natural gas.
 Natural gases are a great way to stay almost 100% eco- friendly and ensure your carbon footprint isn’t affected by heating your garage.

-Gas heaters aren’t perfect, they do often require ventilation, unless the model you have purchased is a specific ventilation free design.
+Gas heaters aren’t perfect, they do often require ventilation, unless the model you have purchased is a specific ventless design.
 Many are also worried about some of the perceived hazards of using a gas heater, but as we’ve covered, these aren’t usually a big issue.

 Your choice may well boil down to the power or gas you have available in your garage.

 More information about electric heater can be found here: